datarocksAmy/Intent-based-Anomaly-Seeker/README.md

 Find outlier/anomaly for multi-class intents using Snips NLU.

 ## Project Purpose
 This is intend for a code challenge!
-Still lots of space to improve.
+Still lots of space to improve. <br>
 Since it is more of a natural language understanding - e.g. chatbot, voiced-base conversation... problem, I decided to go with Snips NLU.

 ## Data Summary